cwyant314159/hdl-task-parser/README.md

 ### __`ticd`__

-A simple framework (TICD) for handling task parsing is located in the `ticd` folder.
-The folder contains a `doxy.conf` file that can be used to generate a PDF reference manual that describes the TICD protocol and API documentation.
+The Tiny ICD (TICD) framework is a simple implementation of a software based task parser library.
+The TICD framework folder contains a `doxy.conf` file that can be used to generate a PDF reference manual for the TICD protocol and framework API.

 ## Simulation Makefiles